Notable People

 The Jewish Agency biography and Britannica align on the core sequence.
 Born in Donetsk in 1948 and trained in mathematics and computer science, Sharansky applied in the 1970s for an exit visa to Israel and was refused.
 He then became a public voice for refuseniks and a founding member of the Moscow Helsinki Group, linking the Jewish struggle to a broader human-rights challenge to Soviet rule.

-That linkage was crucial.
-Sharansky was not arguing only that Jews should be allowed to leave.
-He was exposing the Soviet system as one that feared free movement, free speech, and free conscience because it feared independent citizens.
+That linkage mattered.
+Sharansky was arguing that Jews should be allowed to leave, and also exposing the Soviet system as one that feared free movement, free speech, and free conscience because it feared independent citizens.

 The state responded with a show trial and a harsh sentence.
 Sharansky responded, at the moment of judgment, with the line that fixed him permanently in Jewish political memory: next year in Jerusalem.